-- To store: Leftovers can be stored in the refrigerator, covered.
+- To store: Leftovers can be stored in the fridge, covered.
 It will keep fresh for up to 2 weeks.

-- To freeze: Place slices of the cheesecake in a shallow container and store them in the freezer for up to 6 months.
+- To freeze: Place slices of the cheesecake in an airtight container and store them in the freezer for up to 6 months.